-In this week’s LINC blog, current student Brenda Langton describes how putting one small change into practice can make a big difference in the life of a child.
+In this edition of our blog, LINC graduate Brenda Langton describes how putting one small change into practice can make a big difference in the life of a child.

 In September 2017 a gorgeous little boy started in our service.
 He was full of fun and devilment.
 As the year progressed we noticed he was really struggling with lunch time.
 The daily routine involved the leader of the day ringing a bell for tidy up time.
 Once the room was organised everyone sat down for lunch.
 There are ten children and they could sit wherever they liked.
 The leader’s job was to hand everyone a plate and get everyone’s lunch from the fridge.